 Treatment, in combination with binimetinib, of patients with unresectable or metastatic melanoma and a BRAF V600E or V600K mutation, as detected by an FDA-approved test; treatment, in combination with cetuximab, of adults with metastatic colorectal cancer and a BRAF V600E mutation, as detected by an FDA-approved test, after previous therapy

-Treatment of adult patients with HR-positive, HER2-negative advanced or metastatic breast cancer in combination with either an aromatase inhibitor as initial endocrine-based therapy in postmenopausal women or in men or fulvestrant in patients with disease progression following endocrine therapy
+Treatment of adult patients with HR-positive, HER2-negative advanced or metastatic breast cancer in combination with either an aromatase inhibitor as initial endocrine-based therapy in postmenopausal women or in men, or with fulvestrant in patients with disease progression following endocrine therapy

 In combination with avelumab, for the first-line treatment of advanced RCC; in combination with pembrolizumab, for the first-line treatment of advanced RCC; as a single agent, for the treatment of advanced RCC after failure of 1 prior systemic therapy